nxt-insurance/nxt_support/README.md

 ## Publishing
 ### GitHub Tags and Releases
-Use this command to push the tag to the GitHub Releases page:
+Use this command to push the tag to the GitHub Releases page as well as to RubyGems:
 ```sh
 bin/release
 ```